UEFA Champions League: 1977–1997: Heysel Disaster and rebrand into Champions League

 Johan Cruyff (pictured in 1972) won the European Cup three times in a row with Ajax.

 Liverpool won their first two titles in 1977 and 1978.
 The following seasons saw victories in 1978–79 and 1979–80 for Brian Clough's Nottingham Forest.
 The following year Liverpool won their third title before Aston Villa continued the sense of English dominance in 1982.
 In 1982–83, Hamburger SV broke the English dominance.
 Liverpool regained it in 1983–84 before losing to Juventus (1984–85).
 All English clubs were banned for five years (Liverpool for six years) following the 1985 European Cup final due to the Heysel Stadium disaster.

-Following the five-year ban on English teams, Steaua București won the European Cup in 1985–86, followed by Porto in 1986–87, PSV Eindhoven in 1987–88; AC Milan (2), Red Star Belgrade and Barcelona became champions before the competition was re-formulated as the UEFA Champions League.
+Following the five-year ban on English teams, Steaua București won the European Cup in 1985–86, followed by Porto in 1986–87, PSV Eindhoven in 1987–88; Milan (2), Red Star Belgrade and Barcelona became champions before the competition was re-formulated as the UEFA Champions League.
 The 1996-97 season was the final Champions League tournament in which only European league champions were allowed to compete; the tournament was won by Borussia Dortmund.

 The era was characterized by the dominance of football clubs from England between 1977 and 1984, winning seven European Cup finals, and later the dominance of Italian football clubs in the 1990s; in a nine-year period from 1989 to 1998, Italian clubs reached nine Champions League finals.

 1998–present: League expansion

-The era was characterized by the dominance of football clubs from Spain, who dominated the competition in 1998–2002 and again from 2014–18, with Real Madrid winning three back-to-back Champions League titles in 2016, 2017, and 2018, followed by the dominance of English football clubs between 2005–12 and again from 2018–23.
-Since the expansion of the Champions League in 1997–98, Spanish clubs reached 17 finals and English clubs reached 16 finals.
+The era was characterized by the dominance of football clubs from Spain, who won 3 out of 5 finals from 1998–2002 and dominated the competition from 2014–18, with Real Madrid winning three back-to-back Champions League titles in 2016, 2017, and 2018, and England, who won 3 times between 2005–12 (as did Barcelona) and had 3 wins from 2018–23.
+From the expansion of the Champions League in 1997–98 to the 2023-24 final, Spanish clubs reached 17 finals and English clubs reached 16 finals.

 During the 2020 COVID-19 pandemic, the tournament was suspended in mid-March 2020 and resumed in August 2020.
+Games were played at neutral venues and without spectators.